Hot Hot Heat

-Hot Hot Heat is a Canadian indie rock band from Victoria, British Columbia, formed in 1999.
-The band was signed by Seattle label Sub Pop in 2001 and released its first EP, Knock Knock Knock, and first full-length album, Make Up the Breakdown, the following year.
-The band released five full-length albums, the last being the self-titled Hot Hot Heat in 2016.
-The band's style makes use of electronic and traditional instruments and has variously been categorized as dance-punk, post-punk revival, new wave, and art-punk.
-They made an appearance on Yo Gabba Gabba!, with the song, "Time to Go Outdoors".
-It was featured on the "Talent" episode.
+Hot Hot Heat was a Canadian indie rock band from Victoria, British Columbia, formed in 1999.
+The band was signed to Seattle label Sub Pop in 2001 and Warner Records throughout the majority of their career.

+The band has released five full-length albums to date, their first and critically acclaimed, Make Up the Breakdown (2002), Elevator (2005), Happiness Ltd. (2007), Future Breeds (2010) and their last before disbanding, Hot Hot Heat (2016).
+The band's style makes use of electronic and traditional instruments and has variously been categorized as dance-punk, post-punk revival, and art-punk.

-After five years of little activity, on March 13, 2016, Hot Hot Heat announced new music in the form of a special 7" titled "Nature of Things" to be released for Record Store Day (April 16, 2016).
-Following on from this, on April 5, the band announced via Twitter they would be releasing their fifth and final self-titled album on June 24.
-New song "Kid Who Stays in the Picture" was premiered the same day.
+After five years of scant activity following the touring cycle of Future Breeds in 2011, on March 13, 2016, Hot Hot Heat announced new music with a limited edition 7" record, "Nature of Things" which was released for April 16, 2016, in participation with Record Store Day that year.
+Preceding that release, on April 5, the group officially announced they had disbanded and would release their fifth and final self-titled album on June 24, 2016, via Kaw-Liga Records, with the album's lead single, "Kid Who Stays in the Picture" premiering alongside the announcement.

+Following an eight year hiatus, Hot Hot Heat reunited at the end of 2023, with the release of their comeback single, "Shock Me" on December 1, 2023.
+However, the reunion would be extremely short-lived following an announcement by the group on January 26, 2024, stating all intentions to release new material and subsequent live performances were effectively cancelled.
+The reasoning was further explained in part due to lead vocalist and primary songwriter Steve Bays no longer being able to commit to the group's plans.